Part 1: Aiming For Euphoria With ALA Chelation

 The most painful part of this is that the high levels of mercury in the body combined with too much radiation can cause a physical impairment to all wireless devices and electricity.
 This would not be that big of a problem if wireless communication devices were not so ubiquitous.
 The EMF impairment is commonly referred to as electro-sensitivity and it is on the rise.

 I no longer use Cutler’s ALA chelation protocol.
 I switched to a food-based protocol which is less complicated and resonates with my body, mind and soul.
 I drink a delicious heavy metal detox smoothie daily and detox my liver by eating a low-fat plant-based diet, taking clean supplements, and reducing adrenal stress when possible.
 It is a bit time-consuming shopping for groceries, cooking, and cleaning but it is completely natural and I don’t have to wake up every 3-4 hours in the night to take ALA.
 My impairment to EMF for the first time is decreasing and my health is improving.
 That is how I know what I am doing is actually working for me.
+I also switched to energy healing.
+The process was so powerful I became a certified energy healer and am on a mission now to help others who experienced similar health struggles.

 ♥ Be Gutsy!